 The results of the wavelet analysis were strongly supported by the GAMMs, which indicated a significant effect of month on the number of new nests established by P. rubricauda (p=<0.001), but not by P. lepturus (p=0.82).
 Similarly, we found a significant effect of month on the number of nest occupied by downy chicks or eggs of P. rubricauda (p<0.001 in both cases) but not on those of P. lepturus (p=0.1 and p=0.54 respectively).

-In addition, although there was no evidence that number of nests established by P. lepturus changed over time, we found a significant decreases on the number of new nests established by P. rubricauda (p=0.03)
+In addition, although there was no evidence that number of nests established by P. lepturus changed over time, we found a significant decrease in the number of new nests established by P. rubricauda (p=0.03)

 Figure 1: Wavelet decomposition of the number of new nests established by P. rubricauda(A) and P. lepturus (B) for the study period.
 The red colour indicates a higher power, and the dashed lines indicate the cone of influence, above which results should not be considered.
 The black contours indicate the regions in which periodicity was significantly different from the random expectation at the 0.05 level.

 Figure 2: Number of new nests established by P. rubricauda (red) and P. lepturus (blue).
-Lines and the surrounding shaded area represent the mean number of nests and the corresponding standard error of the modelled number of nests in (A) a monthly, and (B) a yearly basis.
-Boxplots show the number of observed data and the lines the modeled output.
+Lines and the surrounding shaded area represent the mean number of nests and the corresponding standard error of the modelled number of nests on a (A) monthly, and (B) yearly basis.
+Boxplots show the number of observed data and lines the modeled output.
 All boxes cover the 25th–75th percentiles, the middle line marks the median, and the maximum length of the whiskers is 1.5 times the interquartile range.
 Points outside this range show up as outliers.
 Solid lines indicate a significant relationsip at a 0.05 confidence level.

 Figure 3: Mean number of observed downy chicks and eggs per month for P. rubricauda (red) and P. lepturus (blue).
 Vertical bars represent standard deviation of the observed values.